 2BYPASS_DYNAMIC_OR_WRITE

 3BYPASS_DYNAMIC_OR_WRITEA time-to-live (TTL) can expire old entries after a period.
-It can't know that a returns policy changed five minutes after an answer was stored.
+It can't know that an API-key retention policy changed five minutes after an answer was stored.
 The release bundle provides a stronger invalidation hook: if policy evidence or answer behavior changes, the release or corpus version changes and old entries are no longer in scope.

 1policy_update = replace(